Web TV

 manufactured the Concord set-top box.
 This set top box even supported

-TVs in the States include (or have included) AOLTV®
+Web TVs in the States include (or have included) AOLTV®

-in it's (previous set-top form)
+in it's (previous set-top form and Microsoft's

 MSN®TV.

-Web TV Development
+TV Development Timeline

-able to access the Internet is request to being on this list, not just
+(Remember, being able to access the Internet is required to being on

-being an Interactive TV service that also used a set-top box):
+this list, not just being an Interactive TV service that also used a

-1995-96 - Steve Perlman, Bruce Leak and Phil Goldman
+1995-96 - Steve Perlman, Bruce Leak and Phil Goldman founded what would

-founded what would be WebTV Networks.
+be later be WebTV Networks.
 (Reference)

-1996 - WebTV was invented in 1996 by Diba Inc and Zenith
+1996 - WebTV was invented in 1996 by Diba Inc (Steve Perlman) and Zenith Electronics.

-1997 - NetChannel is

-service available to consumers in Europe.
 (Reference)

+1997 - NetChannel

+is the first Web-enhanced television service available to consumers in

+Europe.
 It would later be bought by AOLTV.

 1998 - Microsoft's Windows 98 includes the application "WebTV for